PhenomML/Stats285_F23/hw5_instructions.md

 #### Running code on a server

 1. Clone the HW repository.
-(Note: It's name has changed.):
+(Note: Its name has changed.):
 	`git clone https://github.com/adonoho/Stats285_F23`

 2. Change directory to